-Theorem 4.4.
+Theorem 1.
 Let \mathcal{P} be a totally ordered acyclic FOND^{MP} HTN problem.
 Deciding whether \mathcal{P} has a strong or strong cyclic solution is EXPTIME-complete.

 Proof.
-Membership: we show that the progression algorithm described in Section 3 always terminates and requires only polynomial space.
+Membership: we show that our progression algorithm (Alg.
+2) always terminates and requires only polynomial space.
 We exploit the fact that for acyclic problems we can never reach the same task network and state pair more than once during progression.
 This means that strong and strong cyclic solutions coincide and that eventually all search nodes will have an empty task network or a rejecting state.
 Furthermore, we do not need the variable V to store the progression history.
 This leaves us with variables tn, s, \mathcal{M} .
 Clearly, s and \mathcal{M} are polynomially bounded.
 The size of tn under progression is bounded in the same way as progression in the deterministic setting given that decomposition of compound tasks are equivalent.
 Thus, we can use Lemma 3.6 by Alford, Bercher, and Aha (2015) for totally ordered acyclic problems to get that tn is bounded polynomially.
-Hence, we have that totally ordered acyclic strong/strong cyclic FONDMP HTN planning is in APSPACE = EXPTIME (Chandra and Stockmeyer 1976).
+Hence, we have that totally ordered acyclic strong/strong cyclic FOND^{MP} HTN planning is in APSPACE = EXPTIME (Chandra and Stockmeyer 1976).